-- Prevent behavior where an autoscaler continuously adds or remove instances at an excessive rate.
+- Prevent behavior where an autoscaler continuously adds or removes instances at an excessive rate.

-- Safely remove instances by determining that the smaller group size will be enough to support peak load from the last 10 minutes.
+- Safely remove instances by determining that the smaller group size is enough to support peak load from the last 10 minutes.

 This 10 minute stabilization period might appear as a delay in scaling down, but it is actually a built-in feature of autoscaling.
 The delay also ensures that if a new instance is added to the managed instance group, the instance is running for at least 10 minutes before it is eligible to be terminated.

 Cool down periods for new instances are ignored when deciding whether to scale down a group.